brentlabs/Custom_Lab_Oven_Characterization/index.md

-# Custom Lab Oven Build and Characterization
+# Custom Lab Oven: Build and Characterization

 To complete high temperature laboratory experiments, [our lab](http://www.ece.ualberta.ca/~iyer/lab.html) required a custom uniform heating solution.
 Utilizing the build techniques and components found at [Whizoo.com](https://Whizoo.com), a regular toaster oven was outfit with better sealing, insulation, and control (using the Controleo3).

-Being a custom tool, it is important to characterize performance.
+Being a custom-built tool rather than a commercial product, it is important to characterize it's performance.
 This website will serve as reference.

 ## The Build